Mattcreates25/West_nile_virus/README.md

-# West_nile_virus
 # __Phylogenetic Analysis of the 2020 West Nile Virus (WNV) Outbreak in Andalusia (Spain)__

 ## introduction

-The Andalusian viral samples belonged to lineage 1 and were relatively similar to those of previous outbreaks which occurred in the Mediterranean region
+The Andalusian viral samples belonged to lineage 1 and were relatively similar to those of previous outbreaks which occurred in the Mediterranean region.
+A phylogenetic analysis was performed on the obtained consensus genomes in the context of a world-wide representative set of WNVs

-## Objectives
+## Our objectives
 1. Download sequences
-2. Phylogenetic Analysis
+2. Phylogenetics Analysis
 3. Document your work in GitHub
 4. Prepare a presentation for the same

 ## workspace preparations
-The first thing we did was create a working directory where we saved  our files. we initiated a git repo this way we could share our work on GitHub
+The first thing we did was create a working directory where we will save our files. we initiated a git repo this way we could share our work on GitHub

 ```bash